donkeydonki/JavaFrameworks/README.md

 </pre>

 ## <b>Part G:
-Modify the parts to track maximum and minimum inventory by doing the following: </b>
+Modify the parts to track maximum and minimum inventory by doing the following:

-<b>Add additional fields to the part entity for maximum and minimum inventory.</b>
+- Add additional fields to the part entity for maximum and minimum inventory.</b>
-- Created columns to the part table for minimum and maximum inventory
-- Set thymeleaf attribute to populate the data

 <pre>
 Modified mainscreen.html
 line 44-45